What can you do to prepare for a psychometric test in Brisbane, Sydney or Melbourne?

 Is a psychometric assessment really reliable and valid?

-At Urban Psychometrics, we have used psychometric assessments in Brisbane, Sydney and Melbourne for many years and we are convinced that they are both valid and reliable.
+At Urban Psychometrics, we have used psychometric assessments in Australia for many years and we are convinced that they are both valid and reliable.

 Some people however, are skeptical that these psychometric assessments can quantify human behaviour and even predict how individuals will behave in various situations.
 If you are unsure whether these assessments can be of use during your recruitment process, there is actually quite a lot of research that clearly demonstrates their validity and reliability.